ehwest/mdn_qms/source/Quality_Manual/README.md

 Records of the results of any investigations and of actions taken are maintained.

-# APPENDIX: REGULATORY REQUIREMENT REFERENCE
+# Appendix: Regulatory Requirement Reference

 This appendix enumerates applicable regulatory requirements and provides a link for each to an applicable document in this Quality Management System.